-All international students and visiting scholars who were physically present in the U.S. in F, J, M or Q status in 2018 are required by the U.S. Internal Revenue Service (IRS) to complete and submit certain U.S. tax forms, even if they did not earn any money in the U.S. during 2018.
-In general, U.S. tax forms from individuals must be submitted by April 15, 2019.
-If you did not earn any money in 2018 and are not claiming a tax refund, then you need to file your tax form in June 2019.
+All international students and visiting scholars who were physically present in the U.S. in F, J, M or Q status in 2019 are required by the U.S. Internal Revenue Service (IRS) to complete and submit certain U.S. tax forms, even if they did not earn any money in the U.S. during 2019.
+In general, U.S. tax forms from individuals must be submitted by April 15, 2020.
+If you did not earn any money in 2019 and are not claiming a tax refund, then you need to file your tax form by June 2020.

 Are you a Resident or Non-Resident for Tax Purposes?

 First, the first step to filing your taxes is to determine if you are a resident or non-resident for tax purposes.
 If you have been in the US for less than 5 years, you are probably a non-resident.
 However, if you are not sure, you can take the Substantial Presence Test to be sure.

 Non-Resident: Most international students are non-residents for tax purposes.
 Non-residents do not need to pay certain taxes, such a Medicare and Social Security, but they are also not eligible for certain tax credits.
 Non-residents should use the software provided below.

 Residents: If you are a resident for the tax because you have been in the U.S for an extended period of time, (typically 5 or more years) then you cannot use the ISSS provided tax software below.
 You can, however, use another online tax software or consult a tax professional, all at your own expense.